 Committees are organized into one of four main divisions, overseen by a Division Director from the Board.
 Each committee is also assigned to a Board Liaison to represent their concerns at Board meetings, and a Chamber staff member to assist them with reaching their goals.

-To support and stimulate growth of agribusiness and biosciences and build awareness within the Chamber and surrounding community; concerning related issues including their effects on the quality of life, economic impact and scope of the area’s bioscience and agriculture industry.
+To support and stimulate growth of agribusiness and biosciences and build awareness within the Chamber and surrounding community about agriculture-related issues including the impact on local quality of life, economic impact and scope of the area’s bioscience and agriculture industry.

-- Actively recruit and encourage Chamber and committee membership particularly the involvement of traditional and non-traditional ag-related businesses.
+- Actively recruit and encourage Chamber and committee membership particularly the involvement of traditional and non-traditional agriculture and bioscience-related businesses.

 - Promote Chamber’s legislative issues that directly impact agriculture and bioscience-related businesses

-- Recognize and celebrate individual accomplishments in agricultural and in the community.
+- Recognize and celebrate individual accomplishments in agriculture and in the community:

 - Agriculturalists of the Year Award